The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.5.1 – Raising the profile of reading with families

-Family engagement, encouraging reading at home, helping parents to see the value of reading for pleasure, offering access to books at home.
+Family engagement, encouraging reading at home, helping parents / carers to understand the value and enjoyment that comes from offering access to books at home.

-Providing access to books to take home / encouraging families to join their local library for access to books, other reading materials, eBooks and audiobooks
+Providing access to reading materials to take home / encouraging families to join their local library for access to books, other reading materials, eBooks and audiobooks

 Engaging with families about the school’s reading projects and incorporating fun reading activities into home learning as appropriate

-Primary only – making the most of the P1 Bookbug Family Bag and Read Write Count with the First Minister initiatives by sharing resources and encouraging the use of the bags at home
+Primary only – encourage use of the P1 Bookbug Family Bag and Read Write Count with the First Minister bags and resources at home

 3.2 Raising Attainment and Achievement